StateFarm-STEM/pyinthesky/lesson3/README.md

 - [write the code and run it on the Arduino](https://youtu.be/z9AzZM1-Dns?t=396)
 - [convert pascals to inches of mercury](https://youtu.be/z9AzZM1-Dns?t=985)
 ### Tips
-- the color of the wires do not matter as long as they are conntected to the right pins
+- the color of the wires do not matter as long as they are connected to the right pins
 - ![Here is a wiring diagram](https://github.com/StateFarm-STEM/pyinthesky/blob/lesson-3-continued/lesson3/screenshots/bmpdiagram.png)
 - make sure that you have the librarys installed [found here](https://learn.adafruit.com/bmp085/using-the-bmp085)